-Kew Gardens, London, England, is a UNESCO World Heritage Site, and arguably the most famous entry on this list.
-The garden has more than 50,000 living plant species and contains the greatest biosphere on the planet.
+Kew Gardens, London, England, is a UNESCO World Heritage Site and arguably the most famous entry on this list.
+The garden has more than 50,000 living plant species and contains the most extraordinary biosphere on the planet.

 The Aeolus Temple is a circular domed folly that overlooks the lake.
-It is one of several temples and monuments located throughout Royal Botanic Gardens, Kew that was built during Georgian times as garden ornaments.
+It is one of several temples and monuments throughout the Royal Botanic Gardens, Kew, built during Georgian times as garden ornaments.

 Another highlight is the Palm House, a spectacular glasshouse housing a collection of palm trees and other tropical plants.
-The Prince of Wales Conservatory, built-in 1987 contains 10 internal climate zones including a tropical zone with a rainforest canopy walkway 30 feet above the ground are also must-sees.
+The Prince of Wales Conservatory, built in 1987, contains ten internal climate zones, including a tropical zone with a rainforest canopy walkway 30 feet above the ground is also must-see.

 16. Arctic-Alpine Botanical Garden, Norway

-When planning your trip, keep in mind that the best time to visit the garden is between late May and early July.
-During this period, you’ll be able to see the greatest variety of flowers and plants in full bloom.
+When planning your trip, remember that the best time to visit the garden is late May and early July.
+During this period, you’ll see the most incredible variety of flowers and plants in full bloom.

 See Related: Famous Historical Landmarks in Norway to Visit